Church Hospitality Ministry: How to Welcome & Engage Visitors

 What Is a Church Hospitality Ministry?

-The Bible speaks on the church’s responsibility to become a welcoming body.
-To embrace everyone that crosses their threshold and build a loving community of believers.
-The goal is to build disciples equipped to go out into the world and share God’s love and plan for salvation.
+The Bible speaks about the church’s responsibility to become a welcoming body.
+To embrace everyone who crosses their threshold and build a loving community of believers.
+The goal is to make disciples equipped to go out into the world and share God’s love and plan for salvation.

 The hospitality ministry is just one example of ministry and has many layers that make up the body of the congregation.
 Their responsibilities span the lifecycle of the members’ interactions with the church.

-For the church to build strong disciples to go out into their communities to teach the Word, they first must have a strong foundation.
-Later, in this free ministry guide, we go in-depth to define the sub-ministries that fall under church hospitality.
+For the church to build strong disciples who will go out into their communities to teach the Word, it first must have a strong foundation.
+In this free ministry guide, we go in-depth to define the sub-ministries that fall under church hospitality.

 Why Is the Church Hospitality Ministry a Vital Asset?

-Whether pastors want to acknowledge it, the church is a business.
-It is a business that deals with a diverse group of people.
-Each person has expectations, and it’s the goal of the hospitality ministry to create a culture of inclusion.
+Whether pastors want to acknowledge it or not, the church is a business that deals with a diverse group of people.
+Each person has expectations, and the church hospitality ministry should foster a culture of inclusion to support church growth.
+The church should welcome new members to ensure they return.

-The first step is to define the church’s culture.
+The first step involves defining the church’s culture.
 No church can be everything to everybody.
-However, it can put in place the right processes to ensure its ministry aligns with the church’s overall goals.
+However, it can develop processes to ensure its ministry aligns with the church’s overall goals.

 To do this, you’ll start by creating a church hospitality ministry guide.
 The guide outlines the purpose and goals of the ministry.
 Just as the church has a mission statement, so should each ministry.